 They already have social structures and a traditional educational system that is much more human shaped that those mostly used in the Western World, where an increasing number of students are severely stressed – more thatn 50% on universities in Denmark – and where WHO predicts that depression will be the number one cause of death in a few years.
 But they are being boooed out of existence claimed to be primitive.

-And we wish to learn something from them that may even bring healing to the fearful bankers in places like Wall Street.
+And I wish to learn something from them that may even bring healing to the fearful bankers in places like Wall Street.

 The indigenous people of Greenland know how to abolish fear.